MeganAlbee/UMT-MSBA-Capstone/README.md

 <div align="center"><img src="img.png"></div>

 <h2>Features</h2>
 - Selenium Python package used to automate reporting.
-This drives a web broswer and uses functions based on HTML/CSS.
+This drives a web broswer and uses functions based on HTML/CSS
 - PyAutoGUI Python package used to automate reporting for desktop application.
-This package is based on screen coordinates.
+This package is based on screen coordinates
 - Google Big Query, Python idiomatic client for Google Cloud Platform services